openl-tablets/openl-git-plugin/README.md

 ```

 ### MacOS/Linux
-Please, take the corresponding executable files and the run install.sh
+Please, take the corresponding executable files and install.sh script as example,
+change the paths in script for yours and then run it.